repoze/repoze.component/docs/event.rst

 ------------------------

 Use the ``subscribe`` method of the registry to register an event listener.
-An event listener is an adapter for some number of object types.
+An event listener is an "adapter" for some number of object types.

 .. code-block:: python